 Sometimes you may feel that a removed body part is still in place.

-“It can be an arm or a leg, but can even happen with breast cancer patients who have had a mastectomy,” says Dr. Bolash.
+“It can be an arm or a leg, but can even happen with those who have breast cancer and have had a mastectomy,” says Dr. Bolash.
 “These women sometimes have a sensation that the breast is still there.”

 A person experiencing telescoping has the feeling their missing limb is still there, but that it has shrunk to a very small size, similar to a collapsed telescope.
 There’s no mention of pain with this common type of sensation, but it is unnerving.
 Most patients experience phantom sensations of some sort within six months of an amputation.